ochestra-tech/.github/profile/README.md

 ### Purpose

-KubeOpera provides a complete solution for managing, monitoring, troubleshooting, and optimizing Kubernetes environments across multi-cloud, hybrid, and on-premises deployments.
+The tool provides a complete solution for managing, monitoring, troubleshooting, and optimizing Kubernetes environments across multi-cloud, hybrid, and on-premises deployments.
 It eliminates the need for multiple disparate tools, reduces complexity, and lowers the operational burden on DevOps and platform engineering teams.

 ### Target Users